TAMUparametric/energiapy/README.md

 7. Network: Networks connect locations using transport linkages.
 The distance and transport availability matrices need to be provided.
 8. Scenario: single location (using Location) or multi-location (using Network) scenarios can be generated at appropriate scales.

 Scenarios can then be formulated as a pyomo instance with the formulate function by using a set of constraints, setting an objective, providing demand targets, etc. Sets and variables are defined implicitly.
 Bespoke constraints can be added using the pyomo syntax.
 The solve functionality using appropriate solvers provides a solution (Result), which can be exported, analyzed, or itself used to initialize models.

+## Select Features

 Available constraints are able to model: